 The first step toward a religious worker immigrant visa is to file a petition.
 You or your prospective U.S. employer must file a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS).
 For instructions on how to file a petition, including requirements to qualify, required documentation relating to the petitioning organization, and required supporting documents, see Form I-360 on the USCIS website.
 Additional information for all employment-based immigrants is available on the USCIS Permanent Workers webpage.

 After USCIS approves the petition, it is sent to the National Visa Center (NVC).
 Once received, the NVC will assign a case number for the petition.
-When an applicant’s priority date meets the most recent qualifying date, the NVC will send the Choice of Address and Agent form to the applicant, if an attorney or agent will be used.
-(NOTE: If you already have an attorney, the NVC will not send you this form.)
+When an applicant’s priority date meets the most recent qualifying date, the NVC will instruct the applicant to complete Form DS-261, Choice of Address and Agent.
+(NOTE: If you already have an attorney, the NVC will not instruct you to complete Form DS-261.)
 NVC will begin pre-processing the applicant’s case by providing the applicant with instructions to submit the appropriate fees.
 After the appropriate fees are paid, the NVC will request that the applicant submit the necessary immigrant visa documents, including application forms, civil documents, and more.
 Learn more about National Visa Center visa case processing.

 Based on your approved petition, your spouse and minor unmarried children, younger than 21, may apply for immigrant visas with you.
 Like you, they must also fill out required application forms, obtain required civil documents, pay the required fees, and undergo medical examinations.